collamaf/SimDaVinci/README_DaVinci.md

 - File name modified to take into account GaSet3 configuration.
 - New stepping action condition in source's branch (to be cheked).
 Take a look to line 144 an line 76 in stepping action to see changes.

+2018.12.03 by MorettiR
+- Table added in GaSet1 configuration.

 ## TO DO's

 - flag per non piazzare la struttura di supporto se uno dei valori passati da terminale a riguardo è negativo